toad-lib/toad-java/glue/README.md

 that the primitive casts in rust succeed.

 ### unsafe
+#### externs
+no extern fns called by java should be decorated `unsafe` and should instead be safe functions with `unsafe` expression bodies to clearly denote the patterns of unsafety within.

 #### justification
 with 1 exception described below in [# pub static mut RUNTIME](#pub-static-mut-runtime), all uses of `unsafe` in safe functions are accompanied